oscarhealth/graphql-mock-factory/README.md

 # graphql-mock-factory

 A JavaScript library to easily generate mock GraphQL responses.
-The main usecase to write robust tests with minimum boilerplate.
-It's essentially similar to the mocking functionality of graphql-tools but has different design goals.
+The allows to write robust tests with minimum boilerplate.
+It's essentially similar to the mocking functionality of graphql-tools but focuses mainly on the testing usecase.

 # Design goals